Tanaguru/RGAA3-2016/docs/Rule-1-3-7.md

-# Rule 1.3.7
+# Rule 1.3.5

 ## Summary

-This test consists in detecting informative svg images with a `<desc>` child tag or a `"aria-label"` attribute and thus defining the applicability of the test.
+This test consists in detecting informative embed images and thus defining the applicability of the test.

-Human check will be then needed to determine whether the alternative is well rendered by assistive technologies.
+Human check will be then needed to determine whether an alternative is present and is relevant.

 ## Business description